praskoson/distribution-tools/tools/flat-distributor/README.md

 If sending tokens to owner accounts that do not have a minted associated token address, use `--fund-recipient` option.
 For accounts that are unfunded (i.e. have 0 SOL), use `--allow-unfunded-recipient`.
 Both options behave just as they do in the `spl-token transfer` command.

+The `--retry-on-429` option will retry any transaction if it returns with a HTTP Too Many Requests error (429).
+This error is NOT a guarantee that the transaction didn't happen, so it can cause double transactions in rare cases, due to a bug in how `spl-token` handles this error.
+The default behaviour will treat this error as an unconfirmed transaction, so use it at your own risk.

 Execution can be interrupted at any time with SIGINT (CTRL+C).

 ### Usage: